 The OPERATION command is used to turn the unit on and off in conjunction with the input from the RUNn pins.
 It is also used to cause the unit to set the output voltage to the upper or lower MARGIN VOLTAGEs.
 The unit stays in the commanded operating mode until a subsequent OPERATION command or change in the state of the RUNn pin instructs the device to change to another mode.
-If the part is stored in the MARGIN_LOW/HIGH state, the next RESET or POWER_ON cycle will ramp to that state.
+If the OPERATION command value in EEPROM is set to the MARGIN_LOW/ HIGH state, the next RESET or POWER_ON cycle will ramp to that state.
 If the OPERATION command is modified, for example ON is changed to MARGIN_LOW, the output will move at a fixed slope set by the VOUT_TRANSITION_RATE.
-The default operation command is sequence off.
-If V{IN} is applied to a part with factory default programming and the VOUT_CONFIG resistor configuration pins are not installed, the outputs will be commanded off.
+The default operation command is soft off.
+If V{BIAS} is applied to a part with factory default programming and the VOUT_CONFIG resistor configuration pins are not installed, the outputs will be commanded off.